-Welcome to the Schools Aerospace Challenge 2019.
+Welcome to the Schools Aerospace Challenge 2020.

 The challenge?
 Put your team’s imagination and skills to the test by submitting design solutions to a realistic challenge set by the Royal Air Force, one of our main sponsors.

 So, what are you waiting for?
 Teams from schools, Air Training Corps and other youth organisations can enter.
 Have you got what it takes?
-Get started on the Schools Aerospace Challenge 2019.
+Get started on the Schools Aerospace Challenge 2020.

-It’s an exclusive opportunity to enter the world of aerospace, including the chance to fly and to gather flight data on-board the National Flying Laboratory’s Jetstream ‘flying classroom’.
+It’s an exclusive opportunity to enter the world of aerospace, including the chance to fly and to gather flight data on-board the National Flying Laboratory’s ‘flying classroom’.
 Along with practical design and management exercises, there are presentations from top industry guest experts and visits to some of the best aviation sites in the UK (and some indoor sky diving!).
 It’s a unique opportunity to gain a greater understanding of the opportunities available in aerospace, and to begin to make contacts in this exciting world.

 Winners of the John Farley Memorial Award

-Team When Boars Fly from Tonbridge School, Kent
+Team Dye Hard from Tonbridge School, Kent

-2018 Third Place
+2019 Third Place

-Team Flight from Latymer Upper Schools
+Team Orion – from Latymer Upper Schools, London

-Team CAN from St Paul’s School
+Team Aether – from St Paul’s School, London